When it comes to launching an online store, two particular options stand the head above the rest: WooCommerce and Shopify.

 Shopify Design & Templates

 Each Shopify theme has its own set of variations.
 As a result, you’ll have access to over 100 alternative designs.
 Shopify themes are often sleek and tidy, yet feature-rich and mobile-friendly, and are created by a group of expert website designers.

-Apart from that, utilizing the Liquid code and the theme editor, these themes may be easily changed from your Shopify admin.
+Apart from that, utilizing the Liquid code and the theme editor, these themes may be easily changed by your Shopify admin.

 All of this boils down to the fact that Shopify offers fantastic themes, but they are limited to what is available in its theme store.
 WooCommerce, on the other hand, has a dynamic community of developers and freelancers that have created a variety of fantastic themes.